Opponens pollicis muscle

 Opponens pollicis is a relatively short and slender muscle situated on the radial aspect of the hand.
 It lies deep to the abductor pollicis brevis and lateral to the flexor pollicis brevis.
 The superficial head of flexor pollicis brevis is frequently blended with opponens pollicis.

-Abductor pollicis brevis is mainly vascularized by the superficial palmar branch that arises from the radial artery.
+Opponens pollicis muscle is mainly vascularized by the superficial palmar branch that arises from the radial artery.
 The additional blood supply comes from several other arteries;

 - Princeps pollicis artery